YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 The single optional REGION qualifier specifies a region for which to create a database file.

 Note that one YottaDB database file grows to a maximum size of 1,040,187,392(992Mi) blocks.
-This means, for example, that with an 8KB block size, the maximum single database file size is 1,792GB (8KB*224M).
-Note that this is the size of one database file -- a logical database (an M global variable namespace) can consist of an arbitrary number of database files.
+This means, for example, that with an 8KiB block size, the maximum single database file size is 7,936GiB (8KiB*992Mi).
+Also, this is the size of one database file -- a logical database (an M global variable namespace) can consist of an arbitrary number of database files.

+Note that a MUPIP CREATE command that explicitly specifies a region which is tagged as :ref:`AutoDB <region-no-autodb>`, creates the database file for that region if it does not exist.

 ~~~~~~~~~~
 -Region